by Linda Kush

 Military

-The most extensive of AAD’s U.S. military records is a file of more than 9 million men who enlisted in the U.S. Army during World War II.
+The most extensive of AAD’s U.S. military records is a file of more than 9 million men who enlisted in the U.S. Army during World War II, as well as special database of Women Soldiers from this time period.
 You can also check two files of military honors to find out whether your ancestor received a medal for military service.

 Several other databases document those who were prisoners of war and those who died in Korea and Vietnam.